You have an admission decision, now what?

 Q: How were transfer admission decisions made?

-A: Applications were reviewed by more than 35 readers which included experienced admission recruitment specialists and student services staff from various campus offices.
-These readers assessed the applications based on the strength of the academic record, including the pattern of grades earned over time.
-All academic and personal information, including extracurricular accomplishments, employment and personal qualities, was taken into consideration.
-Because we recognize that Berkeley applicants vary in their academic and personal circumstances, the review took into account the context of each student's opportunities and challenges and the way he or she responded to them.
+A: Applications are reviewed by trained readers.
+Readers assess applications on the strength of the academic record, including the pattern of grades earned over time.
+All academic and personal information, including extracurricular accomplishments, employment and personal qualities, are taken into consideration.
+Because we recognize that UC Berkeley applicants vary in their academic and personal circumstances, the review took into account the context of each student's opportunities and challenges and how the applicant responded.
 Personal qualities of leadership or motivation, likely contribution to the intellectual and cultural vitality of the campus, and demonstrated interest in the major area of study were also considered.
-However, completion of preparatory coursework and academic performance were given the most weight in the transfer selection process.
+However, completion of preparatory coursework and academic performance are given the most weight in the transfer selection process.

 Q: I never received a letter in the mail.
 Should I be getting one?

-A: The Office of Undergraduate Admissions did not send paper letters to students who were denied admission for fall.
-Because the overwhelming majority of our applicants prefer to learn of their admission decision electronically, we post decisions on our secure applicant portal, MAP@Berkeley.
+A: The Office of Undergraduate Admissions does not mail deny letters as the applicants typically prefer to learn of their admission decision electronically.
+Therefore, admission decisions are available on our secure applicant portal, MAP@Berkeley.

 Q: Can I appeal my admission decision?

-A: Any applicant who is denied admission may submit an appeal.
-(Note: Appeals from students on the waitlist will not be considered.)
-We strongly discourage an appeal unless you can provide significant new information for us to consider.
-Our first-year selection process involves a careful, individual reading of each application, and it is very unlikely that we will choose to reverse our original decision.
-If you do have significant new information to present and decide to appeal our admissions decision, all appeal requests are due by May 15, 2024.
+A: Yes, any applicant who is denied admission may submit an appeal.
+Appeals are discouraged unless you can provide significant new information or context that was not included in your original application.
+Our transfer review process involves a careful, individual review of each application, and it is very unlikely that the decision will change.
+If you decide to appeal, please submit the appeal form online by May 15, 2025.

 Q: Can I speak with an admissions officer about my application for admission?

 A: For reasons of confidentiality and because of the volume of applications we review, it is not possible to answer specific questions about individual cases over the phone or in person.
-You may call our office at 510-642-3175 if you have general questions regarding the selection process.
+You may call the Office of Undergraduate Admissions at 510-642-3175 if you have general questions regarding the selection process.